MidnightJava/pm-web/README.md

 The client wraps the WebSocket exchange in a way that emulates a synchronous exchange.
 It assigns a unique ID to each request an returns a Promise that resolves when a response with the same ID is received.
 Using the `async await` facility of ES6, we even use synchronous method syntax for this asynchronous exchange.

 # Install
-cd pm-web
+* cd pm-web

-npm install
+* npm install

-cd client
+* cd client

-npm install
+* npm install

 # Usage
 ## Developer
-cd pm-web

-npm run dev `# starts the React development server, which adjusts to source code changes automatically`
+Run the React development server, which adjusts to source code changes automatically, shows detailed error messages in the browser console, and supports many other tooling capabilities
+* cd pm-web

+* npm run dev

 ## Production
-Build an optimized version of the app (compiled into a few files) and run it
+Build and run an optimized version of the app (compiled into a few files)

-cd client
+* cd pm-web/client

-npm run build
+* npm run build

-cd ..
+* cd ..

-npm run ops `# Serves the app via express (in server.js)`
+* npm run ops `# Serves the app via express (in server.js)`

+## View the app
 In either case, the app can ge found at http://localhost:3000

 There is a WebSocket server running on port 4000